Breweries and distilleries can be infamous for their “snake pits,” the areas of the facility where transfer hoses can become a tangled mess.

 5. Opportunity for large spills

 A snake pit of hoses is an easy target for product spills.
 A disorganized flow panel can cause confusion and translate into wasted product.
-I’ve seen one instance where a hose from a tank connection was mistakenly hooked to a pipe on the flow panel that wasn’t in use and had previously been cut.
+In one instance, a hose from a tank connection was mistakenly hooked to a pipe on the flow panel that wasn’t in use, and the attached piping had previously been cut.
 The result?
-Ten thousand gallons of blended whisky flowed from the storage tank, through the hose and directly to the floor — all because of a mismatch in a disorderly snake pit.
+Ten thousand gallons of blended whisky flowed from the storage tank, through the hose and directly onto the floor — all because of a mismatch of hoses.

 Flow panel and snake pit solutions

-Perhaps you’re thinking about your growing snake pit or wondering how to prevent a costly mess from forming in your facility.
+Perhaps you’re thinking about your growing snake pit or wondering how to prevent a costly mess in your facility.
 I would offer two solutions to mitigate these risks:

 - Organize and eliminate unused port connections